 After leaving the hospital, you can expect to go to the pediatrician at least once the first week, even if just for a weight check.
 This is why it is so convenient to have a pedi who is CLOSE to you.
 The last thing you will feel like doing is schlepping your one-week-old baby across town when you are postpartum.

-Note: if you have a baby who needs to spend time in the NICU, here’s what you can expect.
+Read about: what to expect if you have a baby who needs to spend time in the NICU.

 The First Day & Night